 was the material from the beginning which was used for building boats in Storebro.
 Starting with oak and Oregon pine, later complete hulls were built of mahogany and decks of teak.
 Even the interior was made of wood

 In the 1950s and 60s, mainly African Grand Bassam from the Gold Coast was used and also shipped from there.
 The mahogany was named after shipping areas.
 The sailing boats were often built in Honduran mahogany.
 Many sailboats were painted with clear lacquer, while and the motorboats were usually white.
 In the late 70s, 80s and 90s Storebro mainly used African Khaya Ivorensis.

 in an inexpensive way, complete logs were purchased and processed locally.
 For this, the shipyard had an own bandsaw.
 The pictures below give an idea of the work and the size of the logs.

-The quality of the woodwork made Storebro world known later.
+work made Storebro world known later.
 Both the processing and surface quality are absolutely on the highest level.

 claim on the quality expressed in the following anecdote: Ivar Gustafsson had acquired a piano in high gloss finish and during a meeting with his plant manager Tage Truedsson

-From the beginning the surfaces of the wooden parts were made in a glossy finish.
+en parts were made in a glossy finish.
 The later so famous satin optics was first performed as a special option to follow a fashion trend.
 In this case, only the last layer of the many layers of paint was carried out in satin finish.
 Later, this version became standard and high gloss varnishing was reintroduced with tables in the saloon of the boats in 1998.
 However, each customer could get his boat in high-gloss finish at no extra charge.

 Since 1991 the Yard offered three different types wood